kiril-vandzsurak/european-online-border/README.md

 # European online border

 European online border is a brand new technology for crossing european borders with other non-european countries in several seconds.
-This application has three main pages:
+This application has three main features:

 ## Four main features